kaoudis/vulnparty-js/doc/vulns.md

 # Introduction

-I started putting this API server together so as to learn from doing in early 2021ish and have been adding bits and pieces ever since.
+I started putting this API server together in order to learn more about what makes people write vulnerable code and to learn more about what kinds of common mistakes I might be unintentionally making, by intentionally writing vulnerable code.
 I've listed some similar vulns and things I was thinking about with each endpoint under `References`.
-As with the rest of this repo, additions are welcome here, too.
+As with the rest of this repo, additions are welcome here.

 I'm not intending to be rude to the package maintainers of any dependencies included here, nor am I trying to say their software is bad, since that would be a subjective - and incorrect - statement.
 A large percentage of software in the world, if stood up without thoughtful consideration for security, will be insecure when deployed with shipped defaults, even if there are optional countermeasure options someone could use to make that software more secure.

 [Insecure Design](https://owasp.org/Top10/A04_2021-Insecure_Design/) and [Security Misconfiguration](https://owasp.org/Top10/A05_2021-Security_Misconfiguration/) (along with [SSRF](https://owasp.org/Top10/A10_2021-Server-Side_Request_Forgery_%28SSRF%29/) directly, not to mention [Vulnerable and Outdated Components](https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components/)!) are some of the most critical categories of vulnerability in web application security currently.
+I will be the first to admit I have a bit of a soapbox about [secure by default](https://en.wikipedia.org/wiki/Secure_by_default) design - that is, make the secure thing the easiest (or even only) possible thing, and make the insecure thing difficult to do, without impacting business-critical functionality.

 # What's here?